Dash, Robert Warren

-Biographical/Historical Note: Robert Dash (1934-) was a painter from Sagaponack, N.Y.
+Biographical/Historical Note: Robert Dash (1934-) was a painter from Sagaponack, New York.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.